-Of these, conditionalities 2 and 3 have been fulfilled, and will not be discussed here (a detailed evaluation of fulfilment of all relevant conditionalities is included in Attachment 4).
-Conditionality 1 has not yet been fully fulfilled.
+Conditionalities 2 and 3 have been fulfilled upon submitting the OP to the Commission, and will not be discussed here (a detailed evaluation of fulfilment of all relevant conditionalities is included in Appendix 4).
+Conditionality 1 has not yet been fully fulfilled in the time of the OP submission to the Commission.
 While the relevant legal provisions regarding public procurement and transparent contract awarding have already been transposed, the development of institutional capacity is still in progress (mostly fulfilled, but further staff increase is foreseen).

-Conditionality 4 remains unfulfilled due to its special character.
-While arrangements have been made for the development of a reliable indicator system and an effective data collection and monitoring system, the evaluation of the success of these arrangements will only be possible after the adoption of the Operational Programme.
+Conditionality 4 remained unfulfilled due to its special character when the OP was submitted to the Commission.
+While arrangements have been made for the development of a reliable indicator system and an effective data collection and monitoring system, the evaluation of the success of these arrangements was only possible after the adoption of the Operational Programme.